 I decided to duck out, squeezing myself through the throng and behind the counter of a vegetable stall.
 The people who owned it were the same that I had spoke to earlier.

-Leaving me momentarily stunned she moved on to have a staged chat with the real owners of a store and I took a couple of photos that looked as if she were hassling some shopper oblivious to her presence and just trying to grab a bargain amidst the chaos.
+I was left momentarily stunned.
+She moved on to have a staged chat with the owners of a store and I took a couple of photos that looked as if she were hassling some shopper oblivious to her presence and just trying to grab a bargain amidst the chaos.

-Then magically she was gone as quick as she had arrived leaving everyone to carry on as normal.
-I headed back to the paper to put my pix in as no doubt the afternoon was calling with it’s cheque presentations and other undisguised anticlimaxes.
+Then thankfully she was gone.
+As quick as she had arrived.
+Leaving everyone to carry on as normal.
+I headed back to the paper to file my photos as no doubt the afternoon was calling with it’s cheque presentations and other anticlimaxes.

 The next day I arrived at work to see the photo department standing round the paper.
 Looking over shoulders to see the cover I saw my photograph unashamedly pasted across the front page.
 I couldn’t help to smile the kind of smile you know would upset others.
 But i did.. and it did, just as the editor walked by and slapped my shoulder.
 “Good work” he said.
 That was a lot from him, and the others new it.